jetperch/pyjoulescope_ui/features_future.md

 *   Add y-axis label (voltage, current)
 *   Add x-axis label (or at least some tool-tip / hover text)
+*   Make the y-axis autoranging less confusing.
+You lose context on the discrete jumps.
+Perhaps animate the transition?
 *   Add y-axis log display in addition to linear.
 *   Allow single marker to be turned on/off.
 *   Add support for dual markers.
 Display the t, Δt, mean, min, max, p2p and